Ne1troN/ai_product_hackaton_2024/README.md

-# Getting started with it_news_summarizer frontend
+# Getting started with "AI News Aggregator" frontend

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).